Often the first signs of

 - Behave irresponsibly, take risks and not think about the consequences, or have trouble making and keeping friends.

-temper tantrums when they are told "no." A bipolar child may kick, bite,
+temper tantrums when they are told "no." A child with bipolar disorder may kick, bite,

 hit, and make hateful comments, including threats and curses.
 During tantrums,